-The Broad Creek headwaters restoration project adjacent to the MVA Park and Ride saughtto restore pre-development habitat and arrest channel erosion in one of the South River watershed’s most rapidly eroding valleys.
+The Broad Creek headwaters restoration project adjacent to the MVA Park and Ride restored pre-development habitat and arrested channel erosion in one of the South River watershed’s most rapidly eroding valleys.

-A series of over a dozen soil cores up to 30 feet deep have demonstrated that a stream channel never existed at this site until a manmade dam failed in the 1970s, exposing over 30,000 tons of unstabilized sediment to continual erosion and transport into Broad Creek.
-Rehabilitation of this site is being accomplished by the construction of an integrated wetland/stream restoration project within the valley.
-Portions of the project will focus on the removal of legacy sediments from the valley and re-establishment the historic wetland and floodplain elevations, while other portions of the project will increase the elevation of the water table to existing valley grades.
+A series of over a dozen soil cores up to 30 feet deep have demonstrated that a stream channel never existed at this site until a manmade dam failed in the 1970s, exposing over 30,000 tons of legacy sediment to continual erosion and transport into Broad Creek.
+Rehabilitation of this site was accomplished by the construction of an integrated wetland/stream restoration project within the valley.
+Part of the project removed legacy sediments from the valley and re-establishment the historic wetland and floodplain elevations, while other portions of the project increased the elevation of the water table to existing valley grades.

-The site is mapped as “highly degraded” in the Anne Arundel County Phase II WIP, and is one of Maryland State Highway Administration’s top priorities for stream/wetland restoration within the state of Maryland.
-The site is at the headwaters of Broad Creek, which along with Church Creek represents the strategic focus of the South River Federation for the purposes of key habitat improvement and erosion/sediment reduction.
+The site is mapped as “highly degraded” in the Anne Arundel County Phase II WIP, and was one of Maryland State Highway Administration’s top priorities for stream/wetland restoration in Maryland.
+The site is at the headwaters of Broad Creek, which along with Church Creek represents the strategic focus of the Federation for the purposes of key habitat improvement and erosion/sediment reduction.
 The project was specifically listed as a high priority project in our initial Watershed Plan (2002) and subsequent watershed restoration plan (2008).
 Construction began in 2015, and was completed in 2016.